nvassie/PatternAnalysis-2025/recognition/3DUNet-prostate-46410483/README.md

     1 -> 32 -> 64 -> 128 -> 256 -> 128 -> 64 -> 32 -> 6

+### Convolution Block:

+    3D Convolution (kernel: 3) -> 3D Batch Normalisation -> Leaky ReLU -> 3D Convolution (kernel: 3) -> 3D Batch Normalisation -> Leaky ReLU

 ### Analysis Path (Encoder):

-This 3D-UNet consists of 4 resolution steps with each step consisting of two sub-steps which is a 3D convultion with a kernel size of 3 the result is then passed into 3D batch normalisation and then into a ReLu activation function.
+This 3D-UNet consists of 4 resolution steps with each step consisting of two sub-steps which is a 3D convultion with a kernel size of 3 the result is then passed into 3D batch normalisation and then into a leaky ReLu activation function.
 This same sub-step is then conducted again and the final result is passed through a 3D max pooling with a kernel size of 2 and a stride of 2.

 ### Synthesis Path (Decoder):

 In the synthesis path upsampling will be conducted by passing the input through a transpose 3D convolution with a kernel size of 2 and a stride of 2 to upsample without changing the resolution.
 Then the result will be passed into the previously mentioned convulition block twice.
+This is repeated 3 times and then passed through 3D convolution with a kernel size of 1 to reduce the number of channels to number of classes in this case 6.

+### Bottle Neck:

+A bottle neck is avoided by using the transposed convolution mentioned before.

 ## Dataset